-Do not use the USB-AC adapter in areas where liquids might spill on them.
-Liquids create the risk of fire and electric shock.

-Liquids: Water, sports drinks, seawater, animal or pet urine, etc.

-Do not place a flower vase or any other liquid container on top of the USB-AC adapter.
-Water creates the risk of fire and electric shock.

-Do not touch the camera or USB-AC adapter during lightning storms.
+- Do not use the USB-AC adapter in areas where liquids might spill on them.
+Liquids create the risk of fire and electric shock. - Liquids: Water, sports drinks, seawater, animal or pet urine, etc. - Do not place a flower vase or any other liquid container on top of the USB-AC adapter.
+Water creates the risk of fire and electric shock. - Do not touch the camera or USB-AC adapter during lightning storms.

-If a power cord was included with your camera

-• The power cord that comes with the camera is designed for use in the country where the camera was purchased.
-If you use the camera in another country, be sure to use a power cord that conforms to that country's ratings and power supply voltage.
-Use of an improper power cord creates the risk of fire and electric shock.
+Before going out, be sure to unplug the USB-AC adapter from the power outlet and put in a place away from objects used by animals and pets.
+An animal or pet chewing on the power cord can cause it short, leading to the risk of fire.